sumeshvignancorp/Advanced_Telematics/READ.md

 8. Run the Tests :
    To run the tests, use any of the following methods:
    - Right-click on the "1smoke_testcase" directory and select Run.
-   - Alternatively, right-click on the Smoke_testcase package, open Terminal, and type any of the following commands:
+   - Alternatively, right-click on the "1Smoke_testcase" package, open Terminal, and type any of the following commands:
      - "pytest -v -s"
      - "pytest"
      - "pytest -v"

 9. Generate an HTML Report :
-   To generate a test report, right-click on the Smoke_testcase directory, open Terminal, and type:
+   To generate a test report, right-click on the 1smoke_testcase directory, open Terminal, and type:
    "pytest --html=report.html".
    After the execution, a file named "report.html" will appear in the project directory.